Mary Johnson, Passionate Advocate, Writer, Teacher

 - The story of how I happened across an unexpected Jesus appeared in the Easter edition of The New York Times Magazine.

 - I love to talk with groups of all sorts and have spoken in venues as diverse as The Rosie Show, Hardball with Chris Matthews, the Elizabeth A. Sackler Center for Feminist Art in the Brooklyn Museum, the Harvard Humanist Community, yoga studios, Catholic and secular colleges, writers retreats, public libraries, and private homes.
-Videos of several events are available here.
+Videos are available here.

-- If you'd like to be notified about upcoming events in your area, please be sure to fill out the "address" section when you sign up for my e-newsletter.
+- If you'd like to be notified about events in your area, please be sure to fill out the "address" section when you sign up for my e-newsletter.

 - Arrange for me to speak to your group.